-AMUN simulates the General Assembly (GA) Plenary, four Main GA Committees, the Security Council, the Economic and Social Council, the Commission on Social Development (CSocD), the Economic Commission for Africa (ECA), the United Nations High Commissioner for Refugees (UNHCR) and the International Court of Justice.
+AMUN simulates the General Assembly (GA) Plenary, four Main GA Committees, the Security Council, the Economic and Social Council, the Commission on Narcotic Drugs (CND), the Economic and Social Commission for Western Asia (ESCWA), the United Nations Human Settlements Programme (UN-Habitat) and the International Court of Justice.
 AMUN also features three non-traditional simulations: two Historical Security Councils and an International Press Delegation.
 Please see the Issues at AMUN Handbook for information about the topics and the purviews of these simulations.

-In the General Assembly, the First (Disarmament & International Security), Second (Economic & Financial), Third (Social, Humanitarian & Cultural) and Sixth (Legal) Committees, will meet for the first three days (Saturday through Monday) of the Conference.
-These four committees will then merge with the Concurrent GA
+In the General Assembly, the First (Disarmament & International Security), Second (Economic & Financial), Third (Social, Humanitarian & Cultural) and Sixth (Legal) Committees will meet for the first three days (Saturday through Monday) of the Conference.
+These four committees will then merge with the Concurrent GA Plenary to form a Combined GA Plenary session on Tuesday.

-Plenary to form a Combined GA Plenary session on Tuesday.
-Note that Representatives who participate in the Committees will also participate in the Combined GA Plenary session (up to four Representatives may be seated at each delegation's placard).
+Representatives who participate in the GA Committees will also participate in the Combined GA Plenary session (up to four Representatives may be seated at each delegation's placard).
 The purpose of this combined session is to build consensus on and ratify the resolutions which passed in the four main GA Committees.
 While a small amount of additional debate is typical, it is expected that the work done by each Committee over the first three days of the Conference will be respected.
-It would thus be rare for significant changes to be made or for a resolution to fail in the Plenary session after passing in Committee.
-The combined General Assembly Plenary will also hear and consider the UNHCR's annual report.
+It is rare for significant changes to be made or for a resolution to fail in the Plenary session after passing in Committee.
+The combined General Assembly Plenary will also hear and consider the UN-Habitat's annual report.

 The Economic and Social Council (ECOSOC) will meet for all four days of the Conference.
-ECOSOC deals with the issues on its agenda, including any necessary interactions with the other bodies simulated.
-On Tuesday afternoon the ECOSOC Plenary session will take place to hear and consider the reports of CSocD and ECA.
+ECOSOC deals with the issues on its agenda, and receives the annual reports of its functional and regional commissions.

-The Commission on Social Development (CSocD) and the Economic Commission for Africa (ECA) will meet for the four days of the Conference, reporting to the ECOSOC Plenary session on Tuesday afternoon.
+The Commission on Narcotic Drugs (CND) and the Economic and Social Commission for Western Asia (ESCWA) will meet for the four days of the Conference, reporting to the ECOSOC Plenary session on Tuesday afternoon.
 The purpose of this combined session is to build consensus on and ratify the reports and resolutions which passed in the bodies reporting to ECOSOC.
 While a small amount of additional debate is typical, it is expected that the work done by each subsidiary body over the first four days of the Conference will be respected.
 Plenary bodies that receive reports generally pass the resolution that accepts a subsidiary body's report by consensus or with overwhelming support.